 3. Can you gather data from any source?
-Does it deliver out-of-the-box integration with widely used data-source platforms and business intelligence tools?
+Does it deliver out-of-the-box integrations?

 Ideally, you want a data warehouse that lets you quickly and easily consolidate the data from your databases, cloud services, and applications into a single data management platform—without the hassle of coding.
-Look for a platform that includes out-of-the-box integrations with all the leading data source applications (think Salesforce, Google, Marketo, Tableau, Amazon, and more).
-The solution should also provide SDKs in many of the most common programming languages, so that you can easily tailor the data warehouse to your needs and connect to any data source.
+Look for a platform that includes out-of-the-box integrations with the leading data source applications (think Salesforce, Google Analytics, Hubspot, and more).

 One of the biggest challenges of running a data warehouse in any fast-paced environment is to continuously manage capacity and performance as schemas and workloads rapidly evolve.
-With a data warehouse solution that automates manual tasks, your IT staff can focus on deriving insights from data instead of maintaining databases.
-Smart data warehouse management can save you a lot of time that was previously spent on maintenance and trial-and-error tuning.
+With a data warehouse solution that automates manual tasks like vacuuming, your IT staff can save a lot of time that was previously spent on maintenance and trial-and-error tuning.

 5. How does it automate data collection, scaling, and modeling?

 Look for a data warehouse solution that provides automated end-to-end data management—from initial data collection to analysis and reporting.
-Ideally, it should automatically aggregate data as it streams in (regardless of source) and let you to analyze everything almost immediately without data configuration, schema, or modeling.
 The data warehouse should be able to automatically scale to support any increase in data, workload, and concurrent users and applications without the need for data movement, data marts, or data copies.
-With an architecture that automatically handles infrastructure, optimization, and availability, you can focus on putting your data to best use.

 It makes sense to ask for real-world examples—or better yet a demo or free trial—to see how the data warehouse can take your raw data and convert it into actionable insights.
 Dashboards and visualization tools are crucial here, so make sure to actually see what you’ll be able to do with them.

-7. Do we need advanced tools for data analytics, such as machine learning and natural language processing (NLP)?
+7. Will it support advanced analytics, such as machine learning and natural language processing (NLP)?

 Being able to accurately analyze increasing amounts of unstructured data is one of the significant benefits of tools like machine learning and NLP.
-A data warehouse that utilizes machine learning and NLP can more easily model and streamline the data journey from source to analysis.
-This enables sophisticated analytics and drastically shortens the time from data to value.
+If your data warehouse can't keep up with those next-level tools and you're ready to invest in them, it's a bad fit.

-8. Does it make sense to use cloud services for cost savings, flexibility, and agility?
-Or should we stay on-premise or hybrid?
+8. Does it make sense to use cloud services or should we stay on-premise or hybrid?

 Yes.
 Many cloud data warehouse solutions offer flexible pricing to meet your precise usage needs.
 Ask about specific plans.
-Usage-based pricing for compute and storage means that you only pay for the amount of data you store and the amount of processing performed.
-That means no big upfront costs, overprovisioning, or idle clusters.
+Usage-based pricing means that you aren't overpaying for upfront costs or data that sits idle.